-Upon John’s death, Lincoln uses the death benefit to purchase the business from his dad’s estate.
-Lincoln then owns the business, Martha doesn’t need to rely solely on the business for her standard of living, and the estate has cash to help equalize the inheritance to Theodore.
+Lincoln uses the death benefit upon John’s death to purchase the business from his dad’s estate.
+Lincoln then owns the company, Martha doesn’t need to rely solely on the business for her standard of living, and the estate has the cash to help equalize the inheritance to Theodore.

-Proper business succession planning requires careful preparation.
+We shared the basic things you, as a family business owner, should be thinking about.
+Succession planning strategies can become very complicated.
+A plan requires careful preparation.
 Work with your accountant, attorney, and financial planner to ensure everything is set up accurately and can be carried out smoothly.

 Start the process by getting a term life insurance quote today.
-Window-shop in peace without giving up any contact information and know that your information will never be sold.
-If permanent life insurance is more in line with your needs, we can provide personalized quotes for you.
-Learn more here: whole life insurance quotes.
+Window-shop in peace without giving up any contact information, and know that your information will never be sold..